-- -DEIB Committee revised the CoC's mission statement to support diversity & equity and created DEIB truths & values ethical statement endorsed by all Board members. - -Board members receive ongoing training on equity and all Board/CoC meetings begin with centering on equity. - -Racial disparities analyses allow for regional/county data drilldown.
-This allows for ongoing evaluation at the local level of disparities and strategies needed to address disparities. - -CoC grantees are evaluated on their implementation of equity strategies on an annual basis as part of the CoC scoring process.
+- -CE staff participated in HUD Equity Foundational Workshops (Spring 2023). - -DEIB Committee revised the CoC's mission statement to support diversity & equity and created DEIB truths & values ethical statement endorsed by all Board members. - -Board members receive ongoing training on equity & all Board/CoC meetings begin w/centering on equity. - -Racial disparities analyses allow for regional/county data drilldown.
+This allows for ongoing evaluation at the local level of disparities & strategies needed to address disparities. - -CoC grantees are evaluated on their implementation of equity strategies on an annual basis as part of the CoC scoring process.